 In March 2015, the HACSB Housing Commission and Board of Governors approved the award of the 40 project-based voucher units reserved for this activity to units within the HACSB-owned and HACSB-affiliated non-profit housing stock.
-HACSB is authorized to award these contracts through a non-competitive process under its Local Project-Based Voucher MTW Activity (activity 11).
-These 40 housing choice vouchers will be made available to eligible families meeting the criteria under this program.
+HACSB is authorized to award these contracts through a non-competitive process under its Local Project-Based Voucher MTW Activity (activity 11), approved by HUD through HACSB's 2009 Annual MTW Plan.
+Families housed through this activity typically have significant challenges in locating housing through the traditional tenant-based voucher program.
+This award gives HACSB, as the property owner, the ability to house the families more quickly and with more flexibility than in the traditional tenant-based voucher program, thus reducing the wait for housing from upwards of 60 days to only a few days within this non-traditional program.

 HACSB selected the locations of the 40 project-based voucher units using data from the most recent homeless point-in-time survey.
-The units are located throughout the county:
+The units will be distributed throughout the county as follows:

-Property Owner Number of Units Communities

-HACSB 26 Kingsley Patio Homes, Montclair

-Stone Creek Apartments, Loma Linda

-Sunset Gardens, Yucaipa

-Hampton Court Apartments, Redlands

-Andalusia, Victorville

-Mesa Gardens, Hesperia

-HPI Property Acquisitions LLC 10 Kendall Drive Apartments, San Bernardino
+Property Owner Number of Communities Units HACSB 26 Kingsley Patio Homes, Montclair Hampton Court Apartments, Redlands Stone Creek Apartments, Loma Linda Andalusia, Victorville Sunset Gardens, Yucaipa Mesa Gardens, Hesperia HPI Property Acquisitions LLC 10 Kendall Drive Apartments, San Bernardino

-Kendall Park Apartments, San Bernardino

-Summit Place LLC 4 Summit Place, Ontario